-- We have a strong pastoral ethos in our setting where children are respected and treated as individuals; the school council also represent child viewpoints in the school. - Our 'Sparkly Rights' teach children to respect other people's rights and value their own. - Class Teachers take the initial responsibility for the child's well-being and will deal with matters on a day-today basis. - We run social skills groups as appropriate. - We have a school Learning Mentor who is able to work with a small number of children, there is a discrete criteria for access please talk to your class teacher if you have concerns. - Parents can make an appointment with their child's Class Teacher or the school Inclusion Manager at any time to discuss their child. - Please see our school behaviour policy and our anti-bullying policy on our website: Policies and Procedures - Child Protection training for all staff yearly. - Currently our Child Protection Officers in school are Mrs Cox, Mrs Couch, Mrs Ungless, Mrs Sexton, Mrs Clack (Breakfast and After School Club), Mrs Bagley (Nursery) and Mrs Sutton. - All staff are First Aid trained with several key staff having the higher-level training. - Where needed we also produce Personal Care Plans and for individual children.
+- We have a strong pastoral ethos in our setting where children are respected and treated as individuals; the school council also represent child viewpoints in the school. - Our 'Sparkly Rights' teach children to respect other people's rights and value their own. - Class Teachers take the initial responsibility for the child's well-being and will deal with matters on a day-to-day basis. - We run social skills groups as appropriate. - We have a school counsellor who is able to work with a small number of children, there is a discrete criteria for access please talk to your class teacher if you have concerns. - Parents can make an appointment with their child's Class Teacher or the school Inclusion Manager at any time to discuss their child. - Please see our school behaviour policy and our anti-bullying policy on our website - Child Protection training for all staff yearly. - Currently our Child Protection Officers in school are Sarah Cox, Sara Couch, Lizzie Ungless, Jack Sexton, Nicola Tomlin (Breakfast and After School Club), Martine Bagley (Nursery). - All staff are First Aid trained with several key staff having the higher-level training.

-- The Premises Manager and Business Manager along with the Headteacher and our governors have responsibility for on-site safety. - In addition, we will put additional risk assessments in place for any specific needs. - Trips and visits always have their own risk assessments.
+- Where needed we also produce Personal Care Plans and for individual children. - Justin Spark, Premises Manager and Jo Sutton, Business Manager along with Sarah Cox and our governors have responsibility for on-site safety. - In addition, we will put additional risk assessments in place for any specific needs. - Trips and visits always have their own risk assessments.